View Award Winners

 A. Description

-The “Kuriki Award for Young Professionals” (Kuriki Award) is to be presented at each International Electric Propulsion Conference (IEPC) starting in 2017 both to acknowledge the contributions of a promising young professional in the field of Electric Propulsion (EP) and to encourage continued efforts in the field.
-Qualified candidates can be nominated by any non-candidate Electric Rocket Propulsion Society (ERPS) member and the award selection will be based on the evaluation of the body of work of the candidate as judged by a senior panel appointed by the ERPS Board of Directors.
-The Kuriki Award is in honor of the extensive contributions that Dr. Kuriki made to the field of EP and to ERPS governance.
+The “Kuriki Award for Young Professionals” (Kuriki Award) is an Electric Rocket Propulsion Society (ERPS)-sponsored award that is presented for each conference (starting in 2017) in honor of the extensive contributions that Dr. Kuriki made to the field of electric propulsion and to ERPS governance.
+The award is both to acknowledge the contributions of a promising young professional in the field of Electric Propulsion and to encourage continued efforts in the field.
+Qualified candidates can be nominated by any non-candidate ERPS member, with the award selection based on the evaluation of the body of work of the candidate.

 B. Administration

-Prior to each IEPC, the ERPS Board of Directors (BOD) will appoint a Chairman to lead the Kuriki Award selection process.
-The Chairman may be a member of the ERPS Board of Directors or a member of one of the IEPC Working Committees.
-Based on inputs from the ERPS BOD, the Chairman will select a Kuriki Award Committee (KAC) to be composed of no less than three ERPS members (Chairman included).
-The ERPS President will give final approval for KAC membership.
-Upon selection, the KAC Chairman will submit the awardee’s name along with a KAC-generated Award Citation to the IEPC General Chairman and ERPS President using the process described in Section C below.
-The ERPS General Chairman will notify the awardee and present the Award at the ERPS Conference Banquet.
+Prior to each International Electric Propulsion Conference (IEPC), the ERPS Board of Directors will appoint a Kuriki Award Committee (KAC) Chair to lead the Kuriki Award selection process.
+The Chair may be a member of the ERPS Board of Directors or a member of one of the IEPC Working Committees.
+The Chair will select a Kuriki Award Committee (KAC) to be composed of no less than three ERPS members (Chair included).
+The ERPS Awards Chair will review and approve the membership of the KAC.

-1. A current, one page Curriculum Vitae including the candidate’s birth date (applicant must be under 35 years of age at the time of the IEPC) *Note that for Boston’s IEPC 2021 conference, the age criterion has been extended to 36 due to COVID.
+1. A current, one page Curriculum Vitae including the candidate’s birth date (applicant must be 35 years of age or under at some point during the calendar year in which the IEPC is held).

-2. A detailed description of the applicant’s contributions in the field of EP (not to exceed 5 pages); and
+1. A detailed description of the applicant’s contributions in the field of electric propulsion (not to exceed 5 pages); and

-3. Up to five technical papers from relevant Journals and/or Conference Proceedings.
-The applicant must be the first author on at least one of these submissions and the submissions can include a technical paper at the IEPC (preferred).
+2. Up to five technical papers from relevant Journals and / or Conference Proceedings.
+The applicant must be the first author on at least one of these submissions and the submissions can include technical papers from previous IEPCs.

 D. Award Evaluation Criteria (100 points total)

-2. Potential Impacts of the body of work submitted with respect to furtherance of near- and/or far-term space application of EP technology (30 points): Potential impacts of interest include pioneering research to 1) open a new field of study (new device or technique), 2) address a significant issue associated with advancing EP technology, and/or 3) increase fundamental understanding of EP systems and their impacts on space systems.
+1. Potential Impacts of the body of work submitted with respect to furtherance of near- and / or far-term space application of electric propulsion technology (30 points).
+Potential impacts of interest include pioneering research to 1) open a new field of study (new device or technique), 2) address a significant issue associated with advancing electric propulsion technology, and / or 3) increase fundamental understanding of electric propulsion systems and their impacts on space systems.

-3. Credentials (30 points): Points based on the quality of both the submitted Curriculum Vitae and technical publications.
+1. Credentials (30 points).
+Evaluation of the quality of both the submitted Curriculum Vitae and technical publications.